assembler/attachinary/README.md

 ## Installation

+First, make sure that you have [cloudinary gem](https://github.com/cloudinary/cloudinary_gem) installed and properly configured.
+Also, make sure that you have following line in head section of your application layout file:

+	<%= cloudinary_js_config %>

-Add following line to your `Gemfile`:
+Then, add following line to your `Gemfile`:

     gem 'attachinary'

-Then, run following rake command in terminal to create necessary tables:
+Run following rake command in terminal to create necessary tables:

 	rake attachinary:install:migrations
 	rake db:migrate